Azure/azure-iot-sdks/c/doc/devbox_setup.md

 This section shows you how to set up a development environment for the Azure IoT device SDK for C on Ubuntu.

+**Note:** this setup process requires **cmake** version 3.0 or higher.
+You can verify the current version installed in your environment using the `cmake --version` command.
+For information about how to upgrade your version of cmake to 3.2 on Ubuntu 14.04, see http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04.

 1. Clone this repository ([azure-iot-sdks](https://github.com/Azure/azure-iot-sdks)) to the Ubuntu machine you are using.

 2. Open a shell and navigate to the folder **c/build_all/linux** in your local copy of the repository.